mathworks-robotics/deep-learning-for-object-detection-yolov2/Utilities/Readme.md

 `groundTruthLabelingSessionRoboSubResizedTrain.mat` : Labeled ground truth session for all the data in the trainResized folder to be downloaded from : https://drive.google.com/open?id=1bhohhPoZy03ffbM_rl8ZUPSvJ5py8rM-

+`imageToVideo.m` : Helper function to convert image data to a video that can be used in Simulink

 `importedTinyYoloLayers.mat` : tinyYOLO network exported from the deep network designer app after redesigning it according to the new image size and objects

 `model.onnx` : tinyYOLOV2 onnx model downloaded from onnx model zoo : https://github.com/onnx/models